nuwa-protocol/nuwa-x402/README.md

-# Nuwa x402 Monorepo
+# Nuwa x402

-Helpers and examples for adding x402 payments to AI agents, MCP servers, and HTTP/LLM proxies.
+This repo contains the implementation of the x402-based service implementations.
+We plan keep tracking on the progress of x402 protocol and provide up-to-date examples and packages.

 What is inside
-- `packages/x402` – TypeScript helpers published as `@nuwa-ai/x402` for: 1) paid MCP tools (`createPaidMcpHandler`) and 2) HTTP payment gating for LLM/API proxies (`X402LlmPayments`).
-See packages/x402/README.md.
+- `packages/x402` – TypeScript packages published as `@nuwa-ai/x402` for: 1) paid MCP tools (`createPaidMcpHandler`) fully aligned with the original x402 MCP spec , forked from vercel's implementation. and 2) HTTP payment gating for LLM/API proxies (`X402LlmPayments`).
+The LLM helper presently supports a naive flat-price charge while v2 `upto` schema-based payments are in development.
+See packages/x402/README.md for details and roadmap notes.
 - `examples/nextjs` – Minimal Next.js app that exposes: 1) a remote MCP server with paid tools and 2) an OpenRouter proxy gated by x402 payments.
 See examples/nextjs/README.md.

 Prerequisites